Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs. Multivariate GARCH Models: Factor Quantile Models

-The quantile partition with cardinality 500 produces very similar distributions for all three methods.
+The quantile grid with cardinality 500 produces very similar distributions for all three methods.
 These are indistinguishable in a Kolmogorov-Smirnov test at significance level of 1\%.
 However, with $|\mathbbm{Q}|=9$ the shape-preserving interpolation fits much better than the kernel or the step function, which yield vastly different distributions depending on the choice of $\mathbbm{Q}$.
-Only the shape-preserving interpolation produces similar results for both partition sizes.
+Only the shape-preserving interpolation produces similar results for both grid sizes. \cite{fritsch1980} show that the PCHIP method preserves monotonicity defined by the estimated quantiles so, provided the estimated quantiles do not cross, the PCHIP distribution will be well-defined.

-To quantify the additional quantile partition requirements of the kernel and the step function, we sample from distributions with varying equidistant quantile partitions and compare them with the estimation based on $|\mathbbm{Q}|=500$ through a Kol\-mo\-go\-rov-Smirnov test. \autoref{Table:ConvergenceDistribution} lists the $p$-values.
+The smaller the grid size, the further apart the quantiles and the less chance that estimated quantiles exhibit non-monotonic behaviour.
+To quantify the additional quantile grid requirements of the kernel and the step function, we sample from distributions with varying equidistant quantile grids and compare them with the estimation based on $|\mathbbm{Q}|=500$ through a Kol\-mo\-go\-rov-Smirnov test. \autoref{Table:ConvergenceDistribution} lists the $p$-values.
 The kernel requires $|\mathbbm{Q}|=35$ and the step function $|\mathbbm{Q}|=50$ to achieve a similar distribution.
+Both $|\mathbbm{Q}|=35$ and $|\mathbbm{Q}|=50$ use an equidistant quantile grid.
 However, the shape-preserving interpolation with $|\mathbbm{Q}|=9$ yields a function which a Kolmogorov-Smirnov test cannot distinguish from the one based on $|\mathbbm{Q}|=500$ at a significance level of 1\%.
 The lower cardinality requirement of the shape-preserving interpolation is especially relevant in practice since it leads to major computational improvements.
 The total time taken for estimating all quantile regressions and then applying the distribution estimation with $|\mathbbm{Q}|=9$, $35$ and $50$, respectively, is over four times longer for both the kernel and the step function than the shape-preserving interpolation.
 Hence, in the rest of this paper we shall use the much faster and more accurate shape-preserving algorithm for interpolating all conditional distributions.